 - 1/2 tsp citric acid or 2 Tbsp lemon juice

 Stir vigorously every 12 hours.
 We stir once in the morning, once at night before bed.

-Strain and bottle after 7 days — or once the taste and bubbles are to your liking.
-The longer it ferments, the lower the sugar and the "dryer" the final product.
+Strain and bottle after no more than 7 days — or once the taste and bubbles are to your liking.
+The longer the bug ferments, the lower the sugar and the "dryer" the final product.
+It may also develop off flavors if allowed to ferment too long.

 - Despite the ratios being the same, our all-at-once turmeric bug recipe began fermenting faster (visible bubbles on the second day) versus the standard recipe (which didn’t show signs of fermentation until a day later).
 We’re not quite sure why this would be the case — perhaps more material being present allowed for faster, more robust microbial inoculation?